Did you know that...

 echo $result;

-That's it, if you've reached this point, congratulations, your integration is complete, in the next section we'll tell you how to test and move to production.
+And that's it!
+If you have reached this point, congratulations!
+Your integration is complete.
+In the next section, we will explain how to test and move to production.

 Testing and production

-As we have already mentioned, you have full control over Payphone, and it is you who decides how to run the tests and go into production.
-You don't need any certification process and you can publish yourself without any problem.
-Here we give you a guide.
+As mentioned above, at Payphone you have full control over the process.
+You are the one who decides how to run the tests and when to go to production.
+You don't need any certification process, and you can publish your application independently.
+Here is a guide to make this process easier for you.

-Your application created on the Payphone Developer site has two pre-established environments which are "TESTS" y "PRODUCTION".
-When you enter the configuration of your application from our Developers site you can select the environment you need.
+Your application, created on the Payphone Developer site, has two preset environments: "TEST" and "PRODUCTION".
+By accessing the configuration of your application on our Developers site, you will be able to select the environment you wish to use.

-In testing all your transactions will be approved but no transactions will be connected to any bank processor, so you can use your cards and no charge will be made, or any valid Visa or Mastercard.
+In the test environment, all your transactions will be approved, but will not be connected to any bank processor.
+This means that you can use your cards (valid Visa or Mastercard) without any actual charges being made.